BEST INTERLAKEN WINTER ACTIVITIES + TIPS FOR YOUR WINTER TRIP TO INTERLAKEN

 Get up Jungfraujoch

 If you’re looking for a truly unforgettable travel experience, look no further than Jungfraujoch – also known as the “Top of Europe.”
-At the highest train station in Europe, located at around 3500 meters above sea level, you’ll be treated to breathtaking views and a variety of unique activities.
+At the highest train station in Europe, located at around 3,500 meters (about 11,00 feet) above sea level, you’ll be treated to breathtaking views and a variety of unique activities.

 Get ready to explore one of the highest observatories in the world – the Sphinx Observatory – and take in some seriously jaw-dropping views.
 But wait, there’s more!
 After enjoying the stunning scenery, make your way to the Ice Palace for a frosty adventure and discover the fascinating history of Jungfraujoch at the Alpine Sensation.